sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ```

 ##### IntfsOrch
 IntfsOrch is an existing component of the OrchAgent daemon in the SWSS container.
-IntfsOrch monitors operations on Interface related tables in APPL_DB and converts those operations into SAI commands to manage the Router Interface object.
+IntfsOrch monitors operations on Interface related tables in APPL_DB and converts those operations into SAI commands to manage the RIF object.

 For MPLS, IntfsOrch has been extended to detect the new per-RIF "mpls" enable/disable attribute in the APPL_DB and propagate this configuration to the ASIC_DB via SAI_ROUTER_INTERFACE_ATTR_ADMIN_MPLS_STATE.
 This MPLS behavior parallels the existing IntfsOrch behavior of SAI_ROUTER_INTERFACE_ATTR_ADMIN_V4_STATE and SAI_ROUTER_INTERFACE_ATTR_ADMIN_V6_STATE for IPv4/IPv6.
 ###### Functions